okohll/abdocs/content/docs/charting/business-intelligence.md

 weight: 80
 description: Visualising data in third party Business Intelligence tools
 tags:
+- Junior Software Architect
-- System Builder
+- v6
 ---

 > Before setting up a BI connection, please be aware of the [data privacy and security](/docs/charting#privacy-and-data-security) considerations.

-At Agilebase we host an instance of [Apache Superset](https://superset.apache.org) which can be used by customers to create reporting dashboards.

-However the setup processes below also applies to third party tools such as Power BI.
-In fact, any tool which utilises [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) can be used, such as Excel for example.
+Any tool which utilises [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) can be used, such as Excel for example.
+Power BI is a common one.

 ## Initial Setup

 The first step is to [contact us](https://agilechilli.com/contact-us/) to request we prepare your account.
-This will also allow connections from Apache Superset, Power BI or any other tool which can connect to ODBC).
+This will also allow connections from Power BI or any other tool which can connect to ODBC).

-If you wish to use our supplied instance of Superset, we will then set up as many Superset users you require - there is no ongoing cost for these login accounts.
-Note that Superset logins are separate from Agilebase ones - the usernames and passwords can be different.

 If you use Power BI, then the process is as follows
 1) Install the PostgreSQL ODBC driver from https://odbc.postgresql.org/.
 Use the Downloads link and if running on Windows, use the newest driver from the **msi** folder.
 2) Use your operating system's control panel to set up the ODBC driver, using the login details we supply.
 Ensure the SSL mode is set to 'require'.
 3) From Power BI, add a connection using the PostgreSQL ODBC driver, *not* the built-in Power BI PostgreSQL driver.

-## Sending data to Superset or Power BI
+## Sending data to Power BI

 A developer with MANAGE privileges on a view's parent table can set this up.